Insufficient Sleep Strongly Predicts Reduced Long-Term Well-Being

 Shut off Wi-Fi at night if possible, keep your cellphone out of the bedroom, and avoid charging devices near your bed.
 These steps lower nighttime stimulation and reduce signals that keep your nervous system alert when it needs to power down.

 Create a hard stop for artificial light at night — After sunset, bright indoor lighting and screens act as sleep disruptors, not harmless habits.
 Blue-rich light blocks melatonin and keeps your brain in daytime mode.
-Exposure to artificial light at night disrupts your body’s natural sleep-wake rhythm, raising your risk of heart disease, heart attack, stroke, and heart failure.7 When the sun goes down, lower the lights, avoid overhead glare, and turn off screens for at least an hour before bed.
+Exposure to artificial light at night disrupts your body's natural sleep-wake rhythm, which may affect how well your body recovers during sleep.7 When the sun goes down, lower the lights, avoid overhead glare, and turn off screens for at least an hour before bed.

 Lock in a consistent sleep and wake time — Going to bed and waking up at the same time every day trains your brain to expect rest on schedule.
 If you stay up late and sleep in on weekends, your sleep drive doesn't fully reset.
 Consistency improves your body's ability to fall asleep on its own.